 What to do about nurse bullying and harassment

 Scott and LaDonna both say that nurse bullying is the exception rather than the rule.
 Nurses often band together, joke around, and have a good time while handling stressful situations.
 Patients are immensely grateful for nurses.
 Doctors understand that nurses are crucial to medical care.

 However, sometimes you’ll face a nurse, patient or doctor who’s downright mean.
-In this case, according to the Academy of Medical-Surgical Nurses, you should:
+In this case, you should: